 With some people it isn’t necessarily what they’re eating but actually how much they are consuming.
 Portion size isn’t something that naturally comes into the brain as we are used to just eating what is on the plate.
 This plate size needs a change.

 By using smaller plates, one can trick their mind into thinking it is their regular portion size and will thus be eating less food and subsequently less calories.
-This works even better by adding smaller cutlery which causes you to eat slower and sends signals to the brain that you are full quicker.
+PhenQ review and this works even better by adding smaller cutlery which causes you to eat slower and sends signals to the brain that you are full quicker.

 Studies have shown that we simply do not drink enough water daily and this has a major impact on the body and also weight loss.
-Drinking more water will fill up your stomach and leave you feeling full for longer.
+Garcinia cambogia weight loss review and Drinking more water will fill up your stomach and leave you feeling full for longer.
 Water of course has negligible calories and is better than the large amount of calories that would come from actual food.